Next: SOLVE SKYDIP

 FREQUENCY, recommended): the resolution is normally done using all

 the spectral subbands plotted together, as a function of intermedi-

 ate frequency.
-It should be done separately for upper and lower side
+It should be done separately for each baseband and

-bands.
-A single frequency-dependent polynomial is fitted, a high de-
+sideband (if applicable).
+A single frequency-dependent polynomial is

 - For channel dependent RF passband calibration (SET RF_PASSBAND CHAN-

 (i) For continuum, the data itself is directly stored as calibration

 values (this gives a channel-dependent passband curve).
 In addition